fxru/blam-metadata/BLAMBundleRepository.md

 	IMDI Element:               //Session/MDGroup/Location/Address
 	ELDP-CMDI Element:
 	IMDI-CMDI Element:
+	lat-session:

 [Back to Top](#blam-bundle-repository) | [Back to BundleGeneralInfo](#bundlegeneralinfo)

 #### BundleLocationName
 **Description:** The BundleLocationName element contains the name of a location provided by services such as GeoNames.
 This name is used to improve discoverability and to enhance the browsing and search experience.
-GeoNames field: name (or toponymName).
+GeoNames field: *name* (or *toponymName*).

 	Interface Facet:			yes, full text
 	User provided:				no

 	ValueScheme:				string
-	Number of occurrences:  	0-unbound
+	Number of occurrences:  	0-unbounded
 	Multilingual:           	yes
 	CCR prefLabel@en:       	place name
 	CCR URI:                	http://hdl.handle.net/11459/CCR_C-5580_03e458f2-f873-8645-76eb-40e001b6c1ac